survivejs/react-book/manuscript/08_building_kanban.md

 }
 ```

 We'll also need some build specific configuration to make Webpack pick up our JSX.
-We can set up sourcemaps while at it.
-I'll be using `source-map` option here as that's a good pick for production.
+We can set up sourcemaps while we're at it.
+I'll be using the `source-map` option here as that's a good choice for production.

 **webpack.config.js**